sedihglow/mother_nature_entertainment/README.md

 as gifts and the like, 253-310-6664, James Michael Ross, Sedihglow, SKittlz, Skittlzz, demonhunter64, jamr2, sedih, zeritul, Jim Raynor?
 Venmo @ sedih (we will not be getting food delivered really, so you know what to use)

+https://discord.gg/CXDjdbANsG - fourth link just in case https://discord.gg/CXDjdbANsG - third link just in case https://discord.gg/CXDjdbANsG LAFF DISCORD WHERE THE 3 DAY EVENT STARTS INTO A LONGER EVENT FOR D1 AND HELLS FURY COMING BACK TO LIFE.

+Donations are also for the stream, not just what is explained below

 In honor of Fenix, Steve Harris, NSA Steve the strongest man to even be on earth.
 LEGEND.

 yahweh - i am sorry i have done this to earth and i will comply with the galactic government.